5 Reasons Your Electric Bill is So High

 1. Letting Vampire Appliances Bleed You Dry

 One of the main reasons your electric bill may be high is that you leave your appliances or electronics plugged in whether you’re using them or not.
 While that might not have been such a problem years ago, most modern appliances and gadgets draw electricity when turned off.
 This is mostly because much of modern technology never really powers down.
-When you press the "Power" button on your DVR, computer, or television, it actually transition to a standby mode so it can be turned back on faster, either for continued use or to carry out a scheduled task like recording a TV show or brewing a pot of coffee.
+When you press the “Power” button on your DVR, computer, or television, it actually transitions to a standby mode so it can be turned back on faster, either for continued use or to carry out a scheduled task like recording a TV show or brewing a pot of coffee.

-The problem is, these devices are sitting idle, sucking electricity out of your home while waiting for a command from you or waiting for a scheduled task to run.
-Anything with a clock, such as microwave ovens and coffee makers — and even older technologies, like VCRs — need power to keep time while turned off.
+The problem is, these devices are sitting idle, sucking electricity out of your home while waiting for a command from you, or waiting for a scheduled task to run.
+Anything with a clock, such as microwave ovens and coffee makers — and even older technologies, like VCRs — need the power to keep time while turned off.

 2. Feeding Energy Hog Appliances

-Big appliances, like dishwashers, clothes washers and clothes dryers have insatiable appetites for electricity and using them too often can drive your electricity bill way up.
+Big appliances, like dishwashers, clothes washers, and clothes dryers have insatiable appetites for electricity, and using them too often can drive your electricity bill way up.
 In fact, the average American family does almost 400 loads of laundry a year and uses almost 40 gallons of water for a full load.
-However, many of those "loads" may not actually be using the appliance to it’s fullest capacity.
+However, many of those “loads” may not actually be using the appliance to its fullest capacity.

-For your dishwasher, make sure that you fill it to capacity before you run it, choose an appropriate wash cycle and change the drying setting to use no or low heat.
-For clothes washers and dryers, try having only one laundry day each week, fill your loads to capacity and select low heat for drying.
+For your dishwasher, make sure that you fill it to capacity before you run it, choose an appropriate wash cycle, and change the drying setting to use no or low heat.
+For clothes washers and dryers, try having only one laundry day each week, fill your loads to capacity and select low heat for drying

 3. Misusing Lights and Ceiling Fans

 When it comes to lighting, many people make the mistake of using lights to affect the brightness of an entire room, which can contribute to high electric bills.
-However, lighting is efficient only when used directly to provide light to specific areas of a room, such as couches, chairs, kitchen tables and workspaces.
+However, lighting is efficient only when used directly to provide light to specific areas of a room, such as couches, chairs, kitchen tables, and workspaces.
 Full room ceiling lights are much less effective than individual lamps for providing the light you need.
 You’ll also pay more on your electric bill if you keep lights on when nobody’s using them.